 I’m not saying that miscarriages aren’t to be talked about, because, I’m a full believer that the more attention and awareness we bring to the situation, the easier it can be to learn about and get through.

 I’m saying, it is hard to tell those same people that you are no longer expecting.
 I know from experience.
-It’s like the worst conversation you can imagine having.
+It’s like one of the worst conversations you can imagine having.

 Make sure to stay hydrated.
 This will help for all of your blood work, your possible morning sickness and helps the pregnancy overall.